How I Got Banned From Sports Betting (Using Maths)

 The House Always Wins...
 Usually: Understanding Bookmaker Margins

-Before diving into the 'how', it's crucial to understand why most people lose money betting on sports.
-It's not just bad luck or poor predictions.
-It's baked into the system.
+To understand arbitrage, you first need to understand why most bettors lose.
 Bookmakers don't offer 'fair' odds.
-They build in a profit margin, often called the 'vigorish' or 'vig', 'juice', or 'overround'.
+They build in a profit margin, often called the 'vigorish', 'vig', 'juice', or 'overround'.

 Enter Arbitrage: The Mathematical Loophole

-Different bookmakers compete for customers.
-They set their own odds based on their analysis, liabilities (how much money they've taken on each side), and desired margin.
+Arbitrage means exploiting price differences across markets for a risk-free profit.
+In sports betting, different bookmakers set their own odds based on their analysis and liabilities.
 Crucially, they don't always agree.
-Sometimes, the discrepancies in odds between different bookmakers create a situation where you can bet on all possible outcomes of an event across these different bookies and guarantee a profit, no matter what happens.
+Sometimes the discrepancies are large enough that you can bet on all possible outcomes across different bookies and guarantee a profit no matter what happens.

 Arbitrage betting exploits the differences in odds between bookmakers, allowing you to profit regardless of the outcome by betting on all possible results.

 This occurs when the implied probabilities of the best available odds for all outcomes add up to less than 100%.
-Remember the bookie's margin makes the probabilities add up to more than 100%?
-An arbitrage opportunity (or 'arb') is the inverse – a scenario where the combined odds represent less than a 100% probability, meaning the bookmakers, collectively, have left a gap for guaranteed profit.
+A bookmaker's margin makes probabilities add up to more than 100%.
+An arbitrage opportunity (or 'arb') is the inverse.
+The bookmakers have collectively left a gap for guaranteed profit.

 A Simple Arbitrage Example: The Tennis Match